ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 For example, selector `[0]` selects the first and selector `[4]` the fifth element of a sufficiently long array.

 A negative `element-index` counts from the array end.
-For example, selector `[-1]` selects the last and selector `[-2]` selects the last but one element of an array with at least two elements.
+For example, selector `[-1]` selects the last and selector `[-2]` selects the penultimate element of an array with at least two elements.
+As with non-negative indexes, it is not an error if such an element does not exist; this simply means that no element is selected.

 ### Index Wild Card Selector